MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 Apps running in the iOS or Android version of Teams must adhere to the following guidelines:

 * Apps must not include in-app purchases, trial offers, or UI that aims to upsell to paid versions or links to online stores where users can purchase or acquire other content, apps, or add-ins.
 * If your app requires an account, users must be able to do so with no charge.
-The use of the term "free" or "free account" is prohibited.
+The use of the term **free** or **free account** is prohibited.
 * You may determine whether an account is active indefinitely or for a limited time, but if the account expires, no UI, text, or links indicating the need to pay may be shown.
-* Your app's privacy policy and terms of use pages must be free of any commerce UI or store links.
+* Your app's privacy policy and terms of use pages must be free of any commerce-related UI or links.

 ## 12.0 Advertising

 Apps must not display advertising, including dynamic ads, banner ads, and ads in messages.

-## Failed submissions

-If your app doesn't pass review, the Microsoft validation team contacts you with a report on why your submission failed.
-The team can provide white-glove service to help your app meet passing criteria.

 ## Next step